 Executive Director and Co-Founder of P.T.P.T

-I am a wife and the mother of a child with autism, like all autism parents we understand that autism is life-changing.
+I am a wife, educator, and the mother of a child with autism.
+Like all autism parents we understand that autism is life-changing.
 Hearing the words “ your son has autism”, was the single worst moment of my life.
 When my husband and I received my son’s diagnosis, I didn’t know where to turn, what to do or what to think.
 My only reference point was “Rain Man”.
 It was a very hopeless period in my life.
 I’ve felt a range of emotions-- grief, sadness, exhaustion, anger, hopelessness, anxiety and fear; but I’ve also felt an abundance of gratitude, support, grace, hope, happiness, acceptance and love in my life thanks in part to autism.

 I started “Putting The Pieces Together”, also known as P.T.P.T on April 2, 2012 along with another autism mom.
 P.T.P.T is a free non-profit support group for families with children and adults with special needs.
 It is a soft place to fall for families from every background who need support, resources and understanding without judgement.